Written by: Richard Fong

-Using SEO audit tools such as these can definitely help you pinpoint duplicate content in your ecommerce site.
-Duplicated content can be found in the URL, title tags, meta descriptions, heading tags, and worse, the content body.
+Using SEO audit tools such as these can definitely help you pinpoint duplicate content in your eCommerce site.
+Duplicated content can be found in the URL, title tags, meta descriptions, heading tags, and most especially in the content body.

 Sometimes though, duplicate content may be necessary, especially if both pages have gathered valuable backlinks.
 If this is the case, you need to have a canonical link: an HTML element that helps you specify a “preferred” version of a web page to show Google and other search engines.

 A canonical link helps ensure that Google and other search engines will only index one version of duplicate web pages—the version that you want your target audience to see in the search results.